Bearer/bearer/packages/node/README.md

 ### Scenario client

-Scenario client facilitate intent calls and prevent you to pass scenario name on every call
+Scenario client facilitates intent calls and prevent you to pass scenario name on every call

 ```tsx
 import { ScenarioClient } from '@bearer/node/lib/client'